 I mostly went along because I didn’t believe that wine and chocolate matched at all.
 How wrong I was!
 The best part is that this tasting is still offered today.
 It’s called the ChocoVino tasting.
 See the details and book here.

 The Lane Vineyard is another winery with a beautiful cellar door and a fabulous restaurant.
 They have a whole range of experiences available that complement the wine tasting (although just tasting the wine is pretty good too!).
 See here for details.
 Some of the options are:

 - Personalised Wine Blending Experience

 Other popular wineries that are great for wine tasting any time are Shaw + Smith and Nepenthe Wines.

 Learn about Winemaking at Wolf Blass Gallery & Wine Museum

-Once you’ve finished browsing, make your way into the adjoining wine bar and relax over a glass or two of the local wines, accompanied my local tasting platters or some tapas and pizza.
+Once you’ve finished browsing, make your way into the adjoining Adelaide Hills Wine Bar and relax over a glass or two of the local wines, accompanied by local tasting platters or some tapas and pizza.